SumayyaAhmed/CHRONOS-Autonomous-Investigation-Engine/README.md

-# CHRONOS — Autonomous AI Platform for Evidence-Based Research & Investigation
+# CHRONOS — Autonomous AI Platform for Evidence-Based Investigation

-CHRONOS is an agentic AI research and investigation platform designed to investigate complex questions across historical research, news and current events, academic research, market intelligence, and general information analysis.
-Instead of simply generating an answer, CHRONOS treats each question as a structured investigation: it plans research tasks, gathers evidence, compares competing explanations, identifies contradictory information, and produces an evidence-grounded report with confidence and uncertainty tracking.
+CHRONOS is an agentic AI investigation platform designed to investigate complex questions across history, news and current events, academic topics, market intelligence, and general information.
+Instead of simply generating an answer, CHRONOS treats each question as a structured investigation: it plans investigative tasks, gathers evidence, compares competing explanations, identifies contradictory information, and produces an evidence-grounded report with confidence and uncertainty tracking.

 **Investigate.
 Verify.
 Compare.
 Understand.**